apartmentlines/srt-labeler/srt_labeler/lwe/config/profiles/default/templates/transcription-srt-labeling-with-audio.md

 If speaker identity is ambiguous for any line, explain your best guess in your thinking section.

-Do not modify spacing, punctuation, or any other aspects of the original text phrases.
+Do not modify spacing, capitalization, line breaks, punctuation, or any other aspects of the original text phrases.

 # EXAMPLE INPUT/OUTPUT